cloud-gov/cg-site/_docs/ops/runbook/restoring-rds.md

 Be sure to confirm this information and remind them that a restoration may result in a brief period of downtime with database connectivity.
 Ask if they have some way of shutting off access/enabling a maintenance mode of the website and if so, they should do so prior to the restoration process starting.

-If the customer agrees to proceed given this information, coordinate with them on the date and time to perform the restore and with which PITR (point in time restore) or snapshot to use.
+If the tenant agrees to proceed given this information, coordinate with them on the date and time to perform the restore and with which PITR (point in time restore) or snapshot to use.
 At the agreed upon date and time, continue with the steps below.

 ### Identify RDS Hostname

-Once the tenant agreed to a database restore, identify the RDS instance attached to the application using the information they provided:
+Once the tenant agrees to a database restore, identify the RDS instance attached to the application using the information that they provide:

 ```sh
 cf target -s SPACE -o ORGANIZATION